 As you can see, the injuries suffered by pedestrians can be catastrophic and potentially life-changing.
 This will likely result in you racking up thousands of dollars in medical bills all while not being able to work due to the severity of your bodily injuries.
 The end result means you can be left struggling and damaged.
 This includes damage to your finances, damages to your body, and damage to your mental health and well-being.

-In a personal injury lawsuit, the plaintiff (i.e. you) are required to prove your claim and submit sufficient evidence indicating that the defendant (i.e. the driver that hit you) was negligent.
-In the legal world, negligence basically means that someone took an action, or failed to take an action, that a reasonable person would have done when confronted with similar circumstances.
+In a personal injury lawsuit, the plaintiff (i.e., you) are required to prove your claim and submit sufficient evidence indicating that the defendant (i.e., the driver that hit you) was negligent.
+In the legal world, negligence basically means that someone took action, or failed to take action, that a reasonable person would have done when confronted with similar circumstances.
 To establish the driver’s negligence, your Fresno pedestrian accident attorney needs to meet these four elements:

 I take cases on a contingency fee basis.
 This means there are no upfront costs or fees to be paid by you.
 I get paid once your case concludes successfully.
 So why not call me today?

 I am proud to be a Million Dollar Advocate in the state of California.
 This means I have won case verdicts in excess of $1 Million Dollars for my past clients.